0xbythesecond/Azure-Firewall/README.md

   >**Note**: The following steps are performed in the Remote Desktop session to the Srv-Jump Azure VM.

   >**Note**: You will connect to the Srv-Work virtual machine.
-This is being done so we can test the ability to access the bing.com website.
+This is being done so we can test the ability to access the Bing.com website.

-- Within the Remote Desktop session, establish a connection to the Srv-Work virtual machine via Remote Deskop Connection. <br />
+- Within the Remote Desktop session, establish a connection to the Srv-Work virtual machine via Remote Desktop Connection. <br />

    ```elm
   mstsc /v:Srv-Work